CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise2.md

 1. Select **Connect**.

-1. Expand Databases in the SQL MI connection and select the WideWorldImporters<inject key="DeploymentID" enableCopy="false" /> database.
+1. Expand Databases in the SQL MI connection and select the WideWorldImporters<inject key="SUFFIX" enableCopy="false" /> database.

       ![The Migration Wizard Select source tab is displayed, with the values specified above entered into the appropriate fields.](media/1.168.png "Migration Wizard Select source")